msandow/mithril-app-template/README.md

 **Arguments**
 * `element` - The DOM element to inspect
-* `selector` - The string CSS selector to compoare te element against
+* `selector` - The string CSS selector to compare the element against

 <p>&nbsp;</p>